Echo devices are Amazon Prime Day’s best sellers

 Amazon’s vague stats are annoying, of course.

-The retailer never announces the actual number of its own device sales, but at least one estimate released in the beginning of the year from Consumer Intelligence Research Partners (CIRP) suggested that over 8 million U.S. consumers may now own an Amazon Echo device, to give you an idea of the market’s size.
+The retailer never announces the actual number of its own device sales, but at least one estimate released in the beginning of the year from Consumer Intelligence Research Partners (CIRP) suggested that more than 8 million U.S. consumers may now own an Amazon Echo device, to give you an idea of the market’s size.

 The smart speaker had first gone on sale in late 2014 to Prime members, before becoming generally available in June 2015.
 Assuming CIRP’s figure (8.2 million) is ballpark correct, it would have represented a 60 percent increase from the 5.1 million CIRP calculated in November.